FAQ

 Do you have plans for a Linux version?

-We do not have plans for a Linux version at this time, but we will continue to monitor demand.
+We do not have plans for a Linux version now, but we will continue to monitor demand.

 What are the system requirements for Postbox?